ServiceStack/servicestack.net/MyApp/_posts/2023-08-04_bulk-insert-performance.md

 | SqlServer      |           1x |                10.14x |

-Showing large batched SQL Insert statements staying within 2-3.7x performance range of their efficient Bulk Insert implementations, except for SQL Server which is an order of magnitude worse than using `SqlBulkCopy`
+Showing large batched SQL Insert statements staying within 2-3.7x performance range of their efficient Bulk Insert implementations, except for SQL Server which is an order of magnitude slower than `SqlBulkCopy`

 :::